Dhanush111/facultyportalsystem/README.md

 Problem
-Given an array of integers with a size of N, write a program to display all the elements contained within the array.
+You are given an array of integers and a k value.
+Your task is to find the index of the last occurrence of the k value in the array.
+If the k value does not exist in the array, return -1.

 Input Format
-The first line contains an integer N, representing the size of the array.
+The first line contains an integer N, the size of the array.
 The second line contains N space-separated integers, representing the elements of the array.
+The third line contains an integer k, the value to search for.

 Output Format
-Display N integers, representing the elements of the array.
+Output the index of the last occurrence of the target value in the array.
+If the target value is not found, output -1.

 Sample Inputs & Outputs
 Sample Input 1

-5
+8
-1 2 3 4 5
+2 5 7 2 8 4 2 3
+2

 Sample Output 1

-1 2 3 4 5
+6

 Sample Input 2

+5
-3
+1 3 2 1 4
-10 -20 30
+9

 Sample Output 2

-10 -20 30
+-1

 Constraints
-1 <= N <= 100
--1000 <= Array elements <= 1000